EISALab/SI_News_Classifier/README.md

 ###### Note: The set of news was pre-processed using the provided RapidMiner 5 workflow.
 Special attention should be paid to the order in which RapidMiner 5 and Matlab read the news articles as they are not necessarily the same.

 The main script is the Example_1.m.
-Before running the script the appropriate path to the folder containing the <i>Dataless Classification </i> (e.g. '../descartes-0.2/bin/DESCARTES') should be modified in the script.
+Before running the script, the appropriate path to the folder containing the <i>Dataless Classification </i> (e.g. '../descartes-0.2/bin/DESCARTES') should be modified in the script.

 <b>Outputs:</b>
 <ul>